rafaelsales/gobber/README.md

 * Deploy-me to a server
 * Open-me in all offices browsers
-* Identify each opened page with a (nick)name (office name, city, region, country or whatever)
+* Identify each opened page with a (nick)name, i.e., office name, city, region, country or whatever
 * Start calling people's attention